 Alternative 4 considers a rebuilding strategy of F=0 for the federally defined quillback rockfish stock off California.
 Under this alternative the objective is for zero fishery related mortality (F=0) for the quillback rockfish stock as defined off California.
 Option 4 is provided in support of the upcoming rebuilding plan for quillback rockfish.
 In order to achieve no impacts to quillback rockfish, groundfish season structures would be as described under Alternative 1 Option 2, requiring a full-closure within all five Groundfish Management Areas.
-A recent GMT report (Agenda Item F.8.a Supplemental GMT Report 1 March 2024) presented recreational quillback rockfish mortality even in the southernmost portion of California (Table 1 for the GMT report quoted below).
-Even with full recreational season closures, impacts to quillback would still occur in non-groundfish targeted fisheries, including ocean salmon, kelp/calico bass, California halibut, Pacifica Halibut, Pacific barracuda, yellowtail, and white seabass as trace amounts of quillback have been seen as bycatch in these fisheries.
+A recent GMT report (Agenda Item F.8.a Supplemental GMT Report 1 March 2024) presented recreational quillback rockfish mortality across the state between 2005-2023 and shows minor quillback rockfish mortality even in the southernmost portion of California (Table 1 for the GMT report quoted below).
+Even with full recreational season closures, impacts to quillback would still occur in non-groundfish targeted fisheries, including ocean salmon, kelp/calico bass, California halibut, Pacific halibut, Pacific barracuda, yellowtail, and white seabass as trace amounts of quillback have been seen as bycatch in these fisheries.
 Many of these fisheries are state managed and outside of Council and NMFS jurisdiction.